microsoft/FluidFramework/packages/dds/merge-tree/REFERENCEPOSITIONS.md

 # ReferencePosition Documentation

 ReferencePositions are used to indicates a MergeTree position which is stable as operations are performed.
-There are two types:
+There are two
+types:

 1. LocalReferences refer to a segment and offset within that segment
 2. Markers are actual segments in the Merge Tree

-The function `Client.localReferencePositionToPosition` returns the numerical position of a reference.
+The function `Client.localReferencePositionToPosition` returns the numerical position of a reference in the client's current view.

 ## LocalReference behavior on Remove